Message from the Executive Director

 His name has been associated with many renowned organizations globally including Columbia University, Johns Hopkins University, University of Oxford, IBA Karachi, United States Institute of Peace, United Nations Development Programme (UNDP) Pakistan, the World Bank, Department for International Development (DFID), University of Karachi, State Bank of Pakistan, United Nations Children's Fund (UNICEF), Department for International Development, Pakistan Poverty Alleviation Fund (PPAF), Aga Khan Foundation (Pakistan) etc.

-Currently, he is serving as a Professor at Columbia University, New York, since 2010, and has a joint position at the School of International and Public Affairs (SIPA), and at the Department of Middle Eastern, South Asian, and African Studies (MESAAS).
-He is also an Adjunct Professor at the IBA Karachi.
+Prior to his appointment as the Executive Director, IBA Karachi on January 7, 2020, Dr. Zaidi served as Professor at Columbia University, New York and held a joint position at the School of International and Public Affairs (SIPA), and at the Department of Middle Eastern, South Asian, and African Studies (MESAAS).

 Moreover, he taught at the School of Advanced International Studies, Johns Hopkins University, from 2004-2005 as a visiting professor.
 He was the review editor of the Global Social Policy, McMaster's University, Canada during 2006-2011.
 He was also associated with the Applied Economics Research Centre, University of Karachi as a senior research economist.